Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_manage_discussions.rst

 have a unified audience for all posts.)

-For more information about adding and configuring course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics` or :ref:`Identifying Private CourseWide Discussion Topics`.
+For more information about adding and configuring course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics` and :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`.

 If desired, you could also apply a naming convention to the content-specific discussion topics that you add as Discussion components in Studio.
 For example,